 Admission to the Bar – Students are responsible for compliance with any registration requirements of the state in which they intend to practice and for securing information about the character and fitness requirements for admission to the bar in that state.
 Students should be aware that certain states require law students to register with their state boards upon entering law school.

 Information for Denied Applicants

 Application Review – We are more than willing to review your application and discuss it with you.
-Please email the Director of Admissions and Financial Aid, David Pallozzi, at firstname.lastname@example.org to request an appointment.
+Please contact the Admissions Office at firstname.lastname@example.org to request an appointment.
 Application review is not available until applicants have received their final admission decisions for the academic year.
 File reviews will be generally be scheduled after May 15th to provide candidates with feedback on how they may improve their application for a future application cycle.

 Information for Waitlisted Applicants